 Our primary activities include lending, deposit taking and engaging in derivatives transactions.
-We are a lender to private wealth management (PWM) clients, institutional and corporate clients and directly to retail clients through our digital platforms, Marcus: by Goldman Sachs (Marcus) and Goldman Sachs Private Bank Select (GS Select).
-In connection with Marcus, in April 2018 the Bank acquired Clarity Money, a personal finance management app that expands the Bank's digital platform for retail clients.
-We accept deposits from PWM clients, retail clients through Marcus and through deposit sweep programs, and we also issue brokered certificates of deposit.
-We enter into interest rate, credit, currency, commodity and equity derivatives and certain related products for the purpose of market making and risk management.
+We are a lender to private wealth management (PWM) clients, institutional and corporate clients and directly to U.S. consumers through our digital platforms, Marcus: by Goldman Sachs (Marcus) and Goldman Sachs Private Bank Select (GS Select).
+We accept deposits from PWM clients, issue brokered certificate of deposits and issue institutional deposits.
+We also accept deposits through Marcus, as well as through deposit sweep programs.
+We enter into interest rate, credit, currency, commodity and equity derivatives and certain related products for the purpose of market-making and risk management.